project-alice-assistant/ProjectAliceSkillKit/README.md

 ## Auto modules creation
-TO create the basic files needed for a module to work run:
+To create the basic files needed for a module to work run:
 ```bash
 alice-sk create
 ```